9 High-throughput sequencing data

 9.2.1 FASTA

 In the case of both nucleotide and amino acid sequences, the most basic file format is known as FASTA.
-It is pronounced variously as “fast-ay”, “fast-uh”, or if maybe if you’re from the UK “fahstuh”.
+It is pronounced variously as “fast-A”, “fast-uh”, or if you’re from the UK, possibly “fahstuh”.

 FASTA format is very simple.
-A sequence record consists of a header line, beginning with a > and immediately followed by a sequence name, and one or more following lines containing a sequence.
+A sequence record consists of a header line, beginning with a > and immediately followed by a sequence name.
+Following the header line, there are one or more lines containing a sequence.
 This can be as simple as:

 >Sequence1